M7MDSSJ/fullstack-azure-deployment/docs/5- Nginx-Reverse-Proxy(Dev. Env.).md

 ---

-👉 For full production gateway details, see the dedicated doc: [Application Gateway Reverse Proxy](./Application-Gateway.md).
+👉 For full production gateway details, see the dedicated doc: [Application Gateway](./Application-Gateway.md).

 ---